 The standards in this section specify the criteria that must be met prior to an individual's being certified as a drug recognition expert (DRE).
 These criteria outline the knowledge and skills required to be considered for training, as well as the knowledge and proficiencies required for final certification.
 The currently approved curriculum involves a three-phase training process.
 Prior to beginning the training program, participants are required to be trained in, and demonstrate proficiency in, the use of the NHTSA/IACP-approved Standardized Field Sobriety Tests (SFST), including the horizontal gaze nystagmus (HGN) test.
 Phase I of the DRE training consists of the two-day (16-hour) Pre-School.
 During this training phase, participants are taught the definition of the term "drug" as it is used in the Drug Evaluation and Classification (DEC) Program, and become familiar with the techniques of the drug influence evaluation.
 Participants also begin to learn the techniques and procedures for evaluating persons suspected of drug impairment.
-Phase II of the training is a 7-day (56-hour) classroom program during which participants receive detailed instruction in the techniques of the drug influence evaluation as well as in physiology, the effects of drugs, and legal considerations.
-Upon completion of this phase of training, the field certification.
+Phase II of the training is a 7-day (56-hour) classroom program during which participants receive detailed instruction in the techniques of the drug influence evaluation examination as well as in physiology, the effects of drugs, and legal considerations.
+Upon completion of this phase of training, the participant must pass a comprehensive written examination before proceeding to Phase III of training, the field certification.